-Good photography is an essential tool in selling your home.
-It can make a huge difference as to whether potential buyers are attracted to your home online and decide it's worth an inspection - or whether they just click onto the next property listed on the internet.
+When it comes to selling a property, the cost of real estate photography can be an incredibly wise investment.
+It can be a huge contributor to a successful sale.
+For one, it can make a big difference as to whether potential buyers are attracted to your home online and their decision of whether it's worth an inspection - or whether they just click onto the next listed property in their search.

 With your home likely to be one of your most valuable assets, it doesn't pay to skimp on good quality professional photographs.
 Remember that the photos will be used on a range of marketing materials including the signboard, advertisements, flyers and brochures.